The local recycling industry deals with “wish-cycling,” trade challenges and plastic bags

 It happens to everyone.
 You’re standing in the kitchen and you’re looking at the bottle or box and wondering: “Is it recycling, or not?”
 What an increasing number of people are doing is wishing it can be recycled and dropping it in the bin.

-“They just think if they throw it in, and it will get recycled because it’s going to the recycling facility,” Begley said. “‘Even though it’s not on (Millennium’s) list, they’ll figure out what to do with it.’
+“They just think if they throw it in, and it will get recycled because it’s going to the recycling facility,” Begley said.
+“Even though it’s not on (Millennium’s) accepted list, people assume we’ll figure out what to do with it.
 Which, some of it we actually do.
 It costs us a lot of money and takes a lot of work to pull it out and separate it.”

 Instead, it’s jamming the equipment and ultimately going into the landfill.